Film Spoilers and

 Stevens, Still Comatose, But in a Parallel Reality - Ready for a "New Mission"

 'Soylent Green' Was Artificial Processed Food Rations - Made of Recycled People, Discovered by Detective Thorn to Feed an Overpopulated and Polluted World in the Year 2022.

-This early cautionary 70s science-fiction film, set in an overpopulated and polluted world of 2022, contained a surprise ending, although it has since become common knowledge that the film contained a surprise ending regarding its title "Soylent Green" due to the film's trailer asking: "What is the Secret of Soylent Green?"
-In the revealing trailer, two conveyor belts were shown, one with body bags, the other with green food.
-The title referred to a type of artificial food substance (reportedly made from plankton) rationed out to the populace.
+This early cautionary 70s science-fiction film by Richard Fleischer, set in an overpopulated, impoverished and polluted world of 2022, contained a surprise ending, although it has since become common knowledge that the film contained a twist regarding its title "Soylent Green" due to the film's trailer asking:

 The Spanish Prisoner (1997)

 Joe Was Conned by Everyone (Jimmy Dell, Pat McCune, Susan and Mr. Klein) To Steal His Valuable "Process" Invention; Joe Was Saved When US Marshals Arrested the Cons --- But Maybe Joe Was Again Being Conned When He Thought He Had Been Vindicated?

 Writer-director David Mamet's suspenseful dramatic thriller was based on the age-old confidence trick (or con), similar to the Nigerian email scam, in which a gullible mark was convinced to turn over something valuable (usually money).